HugoXOX3/PythonBitcoinMiner/README.md

 ---
 Thx for all
 ---
-That for all.If you want to help your stats of miner you can go to solo.ckpool.org D0nate me with BTC:bc1qwp44lvxgrhh42de507kezjspcyh8cvw6tvuykp
+That for all.If you want to view your stats of miner you can go to solo.ckpool.org

+D0nate me with BTC:bc1qwp44lvxgrhh42de507kezjspcyh8cvw6tvuykp